Holistic and highly personalised care from

 - Detailed rehabilitation plan for both short and long term

-- Access to moble app with video depictions of exercises to be performed
+- Access to mobile app with video depictions of exercises to be performed

 - Ability to “instantly” message through the app for support between appointments